First Brands Group: 2025–present: Bankruptcy, Federal Indictment

 On October 13, Morningstar DBRS published a research note discussing the credit implications of First Brands' bankruptcy for trade credit insurers and reinsurers.
 According to the credit rating agency, "the collapse of First Brands is likely to become a real-world stress test for the trade credit ecosystem at the intersection of insured receivables and private credit."
 Morningstar DBRS' initial base case for total insured losses linked to First Brands' receivables program is in the range of $300–600 million, which Morningstar DBRS believes should remain manageable for the sector (i.e., an earnings event with no capital strain).
 In its adverse scenario, Morningstar DBRS "anticipate[s] broader claims recognition, reserve strengthening, and total losses potentially exceeding $1 billion across trade credit insurers and reinsurers."
 For the broader TCI market, Morningstar DBRS "expect[s] a general repricing of receivables associated with highly leveraged insureds and complex supply chain finance structures."
+More recently, Morningstar DBRS stated that "insurers' decisions to maintain near-record exposure levels therefore signals confidence in risk selection and reinsurance protection.
+Still, it also heightens the potential for loss volatility should a global trade contraction or major bankruptcy trigger correlated claims."

+On January 26, 2026, First Brands announced that it would be winding down its Autolite, Brake Parts, Inc., and Cardone subsidiaries after being unable to secure funding and complete a sale for the three companies.

+On January 29, former CEO Patrick James and his brother Edward James, were indicted on federal fraud charges.
+Both are accused of intentionally bankrupting the company and fraudulently obtaining billions of dollars without notice from lenders and financing partners by inflating invoices for accounts receivable and payable, falsifying financial payments and hiding substantial liabilities from lenders.